How to Line Up Objects and Add a Separator Line in Photoshop

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video we'll be lining up our objects as well as adding a line between our title and this slice.
-So let's begin first by adding some guides.
+In this video, we will be lining up our objects and adding a line between our title and this slice.
+Let’s begin by adding some guides.

-To do this create a new guide layer and title this guides and hit ENTER and from here let's show our rulers right clicking with the selection tool and select show rulers.
-We'll then want to add a guide one quarter of the way across and three quarters of the way across.
-While we could do the math ourselves we can also simply leave our guide at the end and making sure that our guides are unlocked by right clicking making sure they're unlocked we'll select our guide go to the X value and simply divide it by four and hit ENTER.
+Next, we’ll add a guide one-quarter of the way across and three-quarters of the way across.
+While we could do the math ourselves, we can also leave our guide at the end.
+Making sure our guides are unlocked by right-clicking and ensuring they are unlocked, we’ll select our guide, go to the X value, divide it by four, and hit ENTER.

 Adobe InDesign Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.